The College Readiness Checklist for Sophomores, Juniors, and Seniors

 Take your practice standardized test, and decide on SAT vs. ACT

 You can take the PSAT in October.
 Decide which test highlights your strengths more: the SAT or the ACT.
-Also keep in mind that some schools won’t require test scores (known as test-optional), so you might have the option to choose “neither.”
+Also keep in mind that some schools won’t require test scores, so you might have the option to choose “neither.”
+Find a comprehensive list of test-optional colleges here.

 Start searching for scholarships